 • you have not finished or passed the required final year of university;

-• the conditions indicated on your Confirmation of Enrolment have not been met.
+• the conditions indicated on your Confirmation of Enrollment have not been met.

-For certain candidates from non-EU countries, a refusal of enrolment may constitute an obligation to leave Switzerland.
+For certain candidates from non-EU countries, a refusal of enrollment may constitute an obligation to leave Switzerland.

-Candidates who are unable to enrol during the enrolment period on the dates indicated for reasons beyond their control are asked to contact the Service des admissions.
+Candidates who are unable to enroll during the enrollment period on the dates indicated for reasons beyond their control are asked to contact the Registrar's Office.